 BOLT v1 has no idea where you are when you start a pre-planned route.
 It just overlays a set of waypoints on a map, and when you go off-course, it won’t find a new way.

-Thanks to this upgrade, the only reason to buy ELEMNT ROAM (if you want a Wahoo bike computer) is the larger display.
-It also made BOLT v2 more suitable for bikepackers and adventure seekers.
+Thanks to this upgrade, the larger display is the only reason to buy ELEMNT ROAM (if you want a Wahoo bike computer).
+You can learn more about the differences between BOLT and ROAM here.

 Other Differences

-Here I list other less obvious differences between BOLT v1 and BOLT v2.
+Below are the less obvious differences between BOLT 1 and 2.

 - BOLT v2 uses different fonts than v1.
 In addition, some alerts on v2 are now written in lowercase (all alerts on v1 are written in capitals).